AvdeepKaur/bostonhacks/README.md

 ![logo](https://github.com/AvdeepKaur/bostonhacks/assets/68460340/99700f1b-8304-4829-86c0-946ea1126852)

-> All code and graphics created by our team <3
+> All codes and graphics created by our team <3

 ## Description of current state of game